 You have a limited budget, right?

-So what materials do you really need?
+So what materials does a preschool SLP really need?

 SLPs are always creating activities to meet their student’s goals, and need some basic supplies.
-Here’s what I keep in my speech room.
+Here’s what I keep in my speech therapy room.

 - Baggies- several sizes.
 I love the ones that zip.